A Cinematic Approach

 - The use of electronic devices during class time is limited to accessing the course text.
 Should a student make any other use of an electronic device during class time without permission from the instructor, the student will lose one (1) point from her/his participation grade for every infraction past the first, which will constitute the student’s sole warning.
 For example, if a student has headphones in or on her/his ears for a device such as an iPod, or a Bluetooth headset, even if the device in question is not in use, the student will lose one (1) point from her/his final participation grade.

 - You may use tablets or laptops for reading the text only and taking notes.
 If you misuse this privilege even once, you will lose it.
+If you use a laptop, you must sit in the front row.

 If a student engages in conversation or talking of any sort while the instructor or any other member of the class has the floor, that student will be assessed a one (1) point penalty to her/his participation grade.